Richard1611/RemoteKapeTriage/README.md

 # RemoteKapeTriage
-A tool that performs triage evidence acquisitions on Remote windows machines, using Kape tool.
+A tool that performs triage evidence acquisitions on Remote windows machines, using [KAPE](https://github.com/EricZimmerman/KapeFiles) tool.